 The Behavior Analyst Certification Board (BACB) has announced the newest credential, the Registered Behavior Technician (RBT), to establish training standards for behavior technicians and paraprofessionals who implement behavior plans directly with clients.
-The RBT credential will complement the BCBA-D, BCBA, and BCaBA credentials as an entry-level program that reflects the education and training necessary for the duties of a behavior technician.
-Individuals with the RBT credential will be responsible for implementing, not designing, the behavior plans designed by their supervisors.
+The RBT credential will complement the BCBA-D, BCBA, and BCaBA credentials, and reflects the education and training necessary specific to the duties of a behavior technician.
+Individuals with the RBT credential are responsible for implementing, not designing, the behavior plans designed by their supervisors.

-We are pleased to announce that the WWA staff will be RBT certified by January of 2015.
-All of our direct services staff will complete the 40-hour training and successfully pass the RBT competency assessment, comprised of the core concepts of applied behavior analysis, in order to ensure the highest standards of care for our clients.
-This comprehensive training will be conducted by the WWA Director of BCBA services, with the intent of incorporating the critical thinking skills necessary to successfully implement applied behavior analysis with our WWA clients.
-The work of our direct services staff, henceforth referred to as RBTs, will continue to be monitored on a regular basis through on-site supervision.
+We are pleased to announce that all of our direct services staff will complete the 40-hour training and must successfully pass the RBT competency assessment, comprised of the core concepts of applied behavior analysis, in order to ensure the highest standards of care for our clients.
+This comprehensive training is supervised by the WWA Director of BCBA services, with the intent of executing the principles of applied behavior analysis that are included in the client’s behavior plans.
+The work of our direct services staff, henceforth referred to as RBTs, will continue to be monitored on a regular basis through on-site supervision provided by a BCBA.
 Consistent supervision and feedback provided to the RBTs will ensure that the core concepts and strategies taught in the RBT training are meticulously executed and tailored to the individual needs of each client.

 The professional development of our staff is a priority at Working With Autism.
 We strive to supervise individuals working towards their BCBA certification, by ensuring their success in passing the BCBA exam, as well as facilitating a successful application of these concepts within their Working With Autism intervention programs.